Back to: SQL Server Tutorial For Beginners and Professionals

 Read Consistency:

-First, execute the following statement to update the quantity as 10 for the Product whose id is 1001.
+First, execute the following statement to update the quantity to 10 for the product whose ID is 1001.

 UPDATE Products SET Quantity = 10 WHERE Id = 1001

 Let us understand this with an example.
-Open two instances of SQL Server Management Studio and Run the Transaction1 code from instance 1 and run transaction 2 codes from instance 2.
-The important point here is that you need to run the code step by step i.e. Step1 first one transaction1 and then step2 from transaction2 and so on.
+Open two instances of SQL Server Management Studio and Run the Transaction1 code from instance 1 and run Transaction 2 codes from instance 2.
+The important point here is that you need to run the code step by step, i.e., Step 1 first, transaction 1 and then Step 2 from transaction 2, and so on.
 The steps are mentioned in the code itself.

 Transaction1 Code: